The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 # Hardening Macros

-Using openlane, you can produce a GDSII from an RTL for macros, and then use these macros to create your chip.
+Using OpenLane, you can produce a GDSII from an RTL for macros, and then use these macros to create your chip.
 Check [this][4] for more details about chip integration.

 In this document we will go through the hardening steps and discuss in some detail what considerations should be made when hardening your macro.